The former pro triathlete and managing editor of Triathlete joins the podcast and talks with us about what brought her to Fast Talk Labs.

 Rob Pickels 26:45

-really I think it was it was 63rd and 75th.
-You know, two popular training roads out there.
-I think that’s really what drew you in those two roads, or will make boulder special in my opinion.
+There you go.
+I really – I think it was 63rd and 75th, you know, two popular training roads out there.
+I think that’s really what drew you in those two roads will make Boulder special in my opinion.

 EK 26:57